janaagaard75/desert-walk-solitaire/README.md

 # Desert Walk

-Solitaire implemented in React Native and written in TypeScript.
+Solitaire card game implemented in React Native and written in TypeScript.

 ## Prerequisites